CHAPTER 1 - THE DREAM

 I am finally in professional sports.
 I talk to sports fans, sports writers, and professional athletes every day.
 I spend my days traveling from ballparks to stadiums, attending games, events, and festivals.
 My heroes introduce themselves to me and they tell me how much my art means to them.
 In 2016, my artwork was included in the permanent archives in Cooperstown, N.Y. and I've been issued a lifetime membership to the Baseball Hall of Fame.
 Most importantly, I’m using all the talents that I’ve been blessed with and I am using them to do the things I love. #Wow

 CHAPTER 4 - THE PRESS

-Me and my artwork have been featured on Deadspin, Sports Illustrated, ESPN, Bleacher Reports, FanSided, USA Today, Entertainment Weekly and Yahoo!
+Me and my artwork have been featured in Deadspin, Sports Illustrated, ESPN, Bleacher Reports, FanSided, USA Today, Entertainment Weekly and Yahoo!
 Sports.
-You can also read about me in the New York Daily News, Minnesota Star Tribune, Kansas City Star, Tampa Bay Times, and Orange County Register.
-I was a featured artist at several MLB All-Star Games.
-My minimalist ballpark art is displayed in many ballparks across the country, in several art galleries, and scattered throughout the offices of Major League Baseball executives and corporate leaders.
-And I recently opened my own sports art gallery in Anaheim, California.
+You can also read about me in the LA Times, New York Daily News, Minnesota Star Tribune, Kansas City Star, Tampa Bay Times, and Orange County Register.
+I am a featured artist at several All-Star Games for the MLB and NHL.
+My minimalist artwork is displayed in many ballparks across the country, in several art galleries, and scattered throughout the offices of sports executives and corporate leaders.
+I also recently opened my own sports art gallery in Anaheim, California one block from Disneyland.

 CHAPTER 5 - THE ARTIST AND THE ART